 Alternative packaging technologies have emerged that may improve device performance or reduce the size of an integrated circuit package, as compared to traditional wire bonding.
-These technologies include flip chip and wafer level packaging.
+These technologies include flip chip and WLP.
 Some of these alternative technologies eliminate the need for wires to establish the electrical connection between a die and its package.
-The semiconductor industry may, in the future, shift a significant part of its volume into alternative packaging technologies, such as those discussed above, which do not employ our products.
+The semiconductor industry may, in the future, shift a significant part of its volume into alternative packaging technologies which do not employ our products.
 If a significant shift to alternative packaging technologies to a technology not offered by us were to occur, demand for our equipment and related packaging materials may be materially and adversely affected.
 Given the lack of a significant alternate revenue stream other than wire bonding, a reduced demand for our equipment could materially and adversely affect our financial results.